Generalized Linear Models for VFL (VFL-GLM)

 After you have completed a successful PRL session and a VFL-GLM train session, you can use those two sessions to create a VFL-GLM prediction session.

 In the example, the sessions are run in sequence, so the session IDs for the PRL and VFL train sessions are readily available to use in the predict session.
 If instead you run a PRL session and want to reuse the session later in a different VFL session, make sure that you save the session ID (prl_session.id).
 Then you can provide the session ID directly in the predict session setup instead of relying on the variable.
-The 3 sessions must use the same client_name and data in order to run successfully.
+The 3 sessions must use the same client_name and datasets in order to run successfully.

 # Create and start a VFL-GLM prediction session